This salmon steak is ready in 15 minutes. Seasoned with sage and cooked in butter, it's a delicacy.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-Lower the heat to medium, and cook until the steak is cooked through - about three more minutes.
+Lower the heat to medium, and cook until the salmon is cooked through, for about three more minutes.
+Serve immediately, drizzled with the pan juices.

 This recipe was written for 6-ounce pieces.
 If yours are bigger, you'll need to fry them for longer, about 4-5 minutes per side, reducing the heat to medium after the first 3 minutes.